Skatteetaten/mokey/README.md

 Fill in the token value with a valid ocp token from `oc whoami -t` Run the http commands from Intellij

+## Architecture

+The architecture of Mokey is described in a separate document [here](architecture.adoc)